-Stock futures sink after weekend riots grip America
+Stock futures trade cautiously after weekend riots grip America

 CEOs from JPMorgan to Starbucks speak out on racial injustice

-Stock futures opened sharply lower Sunday evening after a weekend of riots spread from Minneapolis to New York City, Philadelphia, Atlanta, Chicago and Los Angeles following the death of George Floyd.
+Stock futures traded cautiously on Monday morning, after opening sharply lower Sunday evening, after a weekend of riots spread from Minneapolis to New York City, Philadelphia, Atlanta, Chicago and Los Angeles following the death of George Floyd.

 Continue Reading Below

+Equity futures are little changed at 1:00 a.m.
+ET.
 Dow futures tumbled over 200 points, or 1 percent, in the opening minutes of trading while S&P 500 futures and Nasdaq futures fell 0.99 percent and 1.06 percent, respectively.
 The benchmark S&P 500 has gained 6.31 percent over the last two weeks, and sits 10 percent below its February peak.

 WHY TWITTER ISN'T FACT-CHECKING ITS CEO'S TWEET OF INCORRECT INFO